 God said, “Let there be lights in the expanse of the sky to separate between day and night; and they will serve as signs and seasons, for the days and years.

-I’ve entered the world of Four Seasons with my move to Westchester Country, New York.
+I’ve entered the world of Four Seasons with my move to Westchester County, New York.
 Here are some photos I took at one of my favorite places, Rockefeller State Park Preserve.

 Return to the Gateway of Seasons.